I’ve heard that young Americans, mostly Generation X, are generally apathetic when it comes to climate change — but that’s not what I’m seeing.

 Steele and their friends were arrested almost exactly a year after another climate activist from West Virginia, Tim DeChristopher, was sentenced to two years in prison for taking direct action to save 116 parcels of public land in Utah by falsely bidding in an oil-and-gas lease auction.

-“At every turn, it seems like the West Virginia legal system has done everything within its power, and some things that are probably legitimately outside its power, to be honest, to kind of thwart the work that we’ve been doing,” Catillo told Campus Progress.
+“At every turn, it seems like the West Virginia legal system has done everything within its power, and some things that are probably legitimately outside its power, to be honest, to kind of thwart the work that we’ve been doing,” Catillo told me.

 A recent study shows that resulting water pollution from mountaintop removal mining in Appalachia has harmed aquatic life in 22 percent of all the streams in the region.
 Many species living in these streams have completely vanished, qualifying the habitats as “impaired” under state criteria.

-With actions lining up against hydraulic fracturing of shale gas, mountaintop removal strip-mining and the expansion of the Canadian tar sands, it’s clear they are connected by more than solidarity.
+With actions lining up against fracking, mountaintop removal strip-mining and the expansion of the Canadian tar sands, it’s clear they are connected by more than solidarity.
 As coal plants continue to be shut down across the nation, coal strip-mined from places like Appalachia is becoming increasingly exported, and if another disastrous project is approved in the Northwest, that coal could be exported through Montana.

 On Tuesday, July 31, our friends in Montana with the Coal Export Action kicked off a social media blast day to raise the consciousness on what they’re doing to stop Arch Coal from mining Montana’s Otter Creek.

 How much more are we willing to take?
 Five percent of the mountaintops in Appalachia are missing, the Gulf of Mexico is an oil pit, and faucets spit fire across the nation.
-The costliest pipeline spill in America is still being cleaned up on Michigan’s Kalamazoo River after Enbridge’s 6B pipeline ruptured two years ago spilling 800,000 barrels of tar sands oil.
+The costliest pipeline spill in the U.S. is still being cleaned up on Michigan’s Kalamazoo River after Enbridge’s 6B pipeline ruptured two years ago, spilling 800,000 barrels of tar sands oil.

 We’re making sure Kalamazoo doesn’t happen in Texas.

-I watched close friends of mine and some new friends of mine role-play a direct action scenario Sunday on land threatened by the southern leg of the Keystone XL pipeline.
+I watched close friends, old and new alike, role-play a direct action scenario Sunday on land threatened by the southern leg of the Keystone XL pipeline.
 What I witnessed Sunday makes me believe we have the power to win.
 I’m seeing landowners in Texas take the first steps to stand up to corporate bullies.

 What I’m not seeing is an apathetic youth.

 The Summer of Solidarity movement (#ClimateSOS) may very well put steam back into an Occupy movement that many have called waning.
-And let’s hope it does because without all of us together in solidarity the future of the planet looks bleak.
+Let’s hope it does because without all of us together in solidarity the future of the planet looks bleak.